On this page we will show you the process of how we excavate and lay our block paving installations from start to finish on a day to day basis.

 Before we start any work we always make sure to do a site survey so we and the customer are in agreement with the works that are required.
 This is also where any questions & queries about the upcoming installation can be answered.

 The agreed area is then carefully excavated to around 300-350mm (or as close to this depth depending on ground conditions) using our 4.0 ton Hitachi mini digger.
-The excavated materials are taken away by our 18 ton Iveco Lorry & 7.5 ton Mitsubishi Canter, having two lorries on site means we can transport away excavated materials quickly and efficiently.
+The excavated materials are taken away by our two 18 ton Iveco Lorries, having two lorries on site means we can transport excavated materials away quickly and efficiently.

 Spreading Of Hardcore Base

-Once the area is fully excavated we tip and spread approximately 200-250mm (depending on the depth) of our own recycled hardcore which provides a sturdy base for the installation.
+Once the area is fully excavated we tip and spread approximately 200-250mm (depending on the depth) of our own crushed hardcore which provides a sturdy sub-base for the installation.

 Rolling Hardcored Area

-The hardcored area is then compacted in 50mm layers at a time by our 1.0 ton roller ready for the blocking team to start.
-This way the car(s) are safe to park off the street while we are in the changeover process, meaning minimal disruption to your daily life.
+The hardcored area is then compacted by our 1.0 ton roller ready for the blocking team to start.
+This way the car(s) are safe to park off the street while we are in the changeover process, meaning minimal disruption to daily life.

 Levelling & Screeding